k61n/openhkl/doc/source/workflow.rst

 equivalently angle) in the bottom panel.
 The per-frame values for the unit cell and each instrument state before and after refinement are visible in the tables.

-After refinement, clicking `Update` in the ``Update predictions'' panel will update the peak centre coordiates that changed as a result of unit cell and instruement state refinement.
+After refinement, clicking `Update` in the "Update predictions" panel will update the peak centre coordiates that changed as a result of unit cell and instruement state refinement.
 Both the found and predicted peaks should then be reintegrated using a profile fitting method, and the same parameters as in